 There are many wonderful sketches.
 Of, for example, President Kennedy... or Roy Jenkins... and there are damning judgments of many great and good...
 Dip in and savour a lost world....
 For reasons of technology (email and text) and also of intellectual culture the letters of today's Berlins... will simply not exist for future historians - Sunday Times (Culture)

-There is more here to elighten and entertain than in the collected works of most of his contemporaries.
+Many of us who care about ideas feel a nostalgia for a time when thinkers were taken seriously and when irony was the spice of intellectual life rather than its meat. few exemplify this mythical age better than the 20th-century historian of ideas Isaiah Berlin...
+These letters often capture his insights with greater concision and sharpness than the originals... there is more here to enlighten and entertain than in the collected works of most of his contemporaries.
 In their introduction, the editors say: 'If this is not one of the best letter-writers of the 20th century, we are ready to eat our respective hats.'
 Gentlemen, you can leave your hats on. - Observer (New Review)

 Even more engrossing and entertaining than the previous volumes of Berlin’s correspondence.
 Pure joy - Observer